enormandeau/lawn_dart/README.md

 # Usage

-To get usage help, launch the executable without options or with **`-h`** If you installed it system wide :
+To get usage help, launch the executable without options or with the `-h` option.
+If you installed it system wide :

 ```bash
     lawn_dart